alphajuliet/aoc24/README.md

 ## Day 16

 Ok, here's the first major pathfinding test, with a twist, literally in that rotations count in the cost.
 I had a generic shortest path algorithm ready to go---thanks [Nic McPhee](https://github.com/NicMcPhee/a-star-search/blob/master/src/search/algorithms.clj).
 I had it working on the base case with a simple cost, but now I needed to thread the orientation state through the various functions.
 It was going to be a major pain so I called on my pal Claude (3.5 Sonnet) to help out.
 Claude did a fantastic job of updating the functions, and also then fixed a `NullPointerException` where it missed something.
 Suitably impressed, I solved part 1.
 Part 2 needed some work to capture all the shortest paths and then the set of all the visited locations.
 Again, Claude helped here because this was proving painful.

+## Day 17

+I enjoy writing these little microcode machines so part 1 was fun.
+Part 2 not so much.
+I kinda have a vague idea of how to tackle this from my reading on Reddit, but it requires some search algorithm, and will end up with some large integers.
+It needs some deeper thought.
+I'd rather charge on for now, so this one is parked.